COVID-19 VACCINE

 *Should an individual have insurance coverage, fees related to these tests will vary based on the insurance company’s contractual agreement with MCH.

-The Isothermal molecular tests (CPT code: 87635) are performed in our MCH Laboratory: Self pay* price is $102.62.
+• Isothermal Molecular: (CPT code: 87635): Self pay* price is $102.62.

-The standalone PCR test (CPT code: U0003 / 87635) is sent to LabCorp.
+• Polymerase Chain Reaction (PCR): (CPT code: U0003 / 87635) is sent to LabCorp.
 LabCorp bills patients directly.

-There is an MCH visit and specimen collection fee (CPT 99211) in addition to either of the COVID-19 test fees.
-Self pay* price is $40.60.
+• MCH visit and specimen collection (CPT 99211): Self pay* price is $40.60 (This Self pay* price is in addition to either of the above COVID-19 test fees).

-Strep A Screen test (CPT code 87651): Self-pay* price is $109.94
+• Strep A Screen (CPT code 87651): Self-pay* price is $109.94

 *Should an individual have insurance coverage, fees related to these tests will vary based on the insurance company’s contractual agreement with MCH.